f0cker/crackq/README.md

 and don't forget to update your config files if you need to.

 Otherwise you can just run a complete installation from scratch.
 Either way, it should'nt take any longer than an hour or so.
+While the project is still pre-release it is recommended to perform a full reinstallation when installing updates.

 -----
 **Acknowledgements**